-PBHS Credit Recovery (ODYSSEY)
+PBHS Credit Recovery (Edgenuity)

 - 1. To be eligible for the Credit Recovery class offered during the school day: - a.
 Students may not have more than fifteen unexcused absences in the class they are trying to recover. - b.
-Students must have at least an OVERALL grade of 35% in the class.
-Students can recover up to six classes total and no more than two from each content area. - c.
 Credit Recovery class during the school day is limited to juniors and seniors who need to make up at least three credits.
 All work for a senior must be completed prior to the last official school day for seniors. - 2.
-Credit Recovery during the school year for those that need less than three credits: - a.
+Credit Recovery during the school year for those that need less than three credits:

+- a.
 Credits can be made up by arrangement with the CR instructor either after school or during the weekend. - b.
 Seniors planning to use Credit Recovery to graduate with their class must have their Credit Recovery Application and Contract submitted by February 1st and have their course(s) completed by April 15th that year.
 This is only for courses they failed prior to the beginning of their Senior Year.
 Seniors who fail the first semester of a class during their senior year may not attempt to earn the credit for that class in Credit Recovery until they have completed the entire class.
-Seniors will be able to start the Credit Recovery process only once summer school begins.
+Seniors will be able to start the Credit Recovery process only once summer school begins. - c.

-c.
 Seniors who do not recover the necessary credits through the Credit Recovery program by April 15th WILL NOT BE ELIGIBLE to participate in graduation exercises.
 The non-graduating senior may then be eligible to attend summer school (if offered) to continue working towards completing the requirements for graduation.